 Validating Fluorescence As An Optical Proxy For Fluvial DOC Contributed By The Spring Freshet In The Sagavanirktok And Kuparuk Rivers (Northern Alaska)

-Luka Catipovic, Woods Hole Oceanographic Institution, Marine Chemistry & Geochemistry, Woods Hole, MA, United States, Krista Longnecker, Woods Hole Oceanographic Inst, Marine Chemistry & Geochemistry, Woods Hole, United States and Samuel R Laney, Woods Hole Oceanographic Institution, Woods Hole, MA, United States
+Luka Catipovic, Woods Hole Oceanographic Institution, Marine Chemistry & Geochemistry, Woods Hole, United States, Krista Longnecker, Woods Hole Oceanographic Inst, Marine Chemistry & Geochemistry, Woods Hole, United States and Samuel R Laney, Woods Hole Oceanographic Institution, Woods Hole, United States

 Abstract: